Royal prerogative in the United Kingdom: Foreign affairs

 The royal prerogative is in much use in the realm of foreign affairs.
 It is the monarch who recognises foreign states (although several statutes regulate the immunities enjoyed by their heads and diplomatic representatives), issues declarations of war and peace, and forms international treaties.
 The monarch also has the power to annex territory, as was done in 1955 with the island of Rockall.
 Once territory has been annexed, the monarch has complete discretion as to the extent to which the government will take over the former government's liabilities; this was confirmed in West Rand Central Gold Mining Company v The King.
 Monarchs also have the power to alter British territorial waters and cede territory.
 Their freedom to do these things in practice is doubtful, in that they might deprive British citizens of their nationality and rights.
 When the island of Heligoland was ceded to Germany in 1890, parliamentary approval was first sought.
 Monarchs can also regulate colonies and dependent territories by exercising the prerogative through Orders in Council.
 The courts have long fought against the monarch's use of this power: in R (Bancoult) v Secretary of State for Foreign and Commonwealth Affairs (No 2), the Court of Appeal ruled that using Orders-in-Council to frustrate judicial rulings was an unlawful abuse of power, although this ruling was later overturned.

 A judgment delivered in the Court of Appeal in 1988 (ex parte Everett), and re-stated in a ruling of the High Court delivered in July 2016, confirmed that granting or withdrawing British passports has always been an exercise of the royal prerogative, and continues to be exercisable at the Secretary of State's discretion.

 Under the common law, citizens have the right freely to leave and enter the United Kingdom.
 In R v Foreign Secretary, ex parte Everett, the courts held that it was their right to review the granting of passports to, and the withholding of passports from, British citizens.
 The writ of ne exeat regno is also used to prevent a person leaving the country.
 The right to make treaties is a disputed prerogative power: under Blackstone's definition, a prerogative power must be one unique to the monarch.

+It has been held that the use of the prerogative in the sphere of foreign affairs is non-justiciable because of their subject-matter.
+This is known as the Crown act of state doctrine.